Abhijit85/TransEE/README.md

 # TransEE-Enhancing-Knowledge-Graph-Embedding-for-Complex-Relations

+## Introduction
+This is a PyTorch implementation of TransEE for learning embeddings in knowledge graphs (KGE).
+TransEE introduces enhancements that improve handling of complex relations (one-to-many, many-to-one, many-to-many) in knowledge graphs.
+The implementation is optimized for fast training on large-scale knowledge graphs and can achieve state-of-the-art performance on datasets like FB15K, WN18, and YAGO3-10.

+## Implemented Features
+-:Supports diverse relational patterns
+-:Enhanced Relation Expressiveness
+-:Improved Scoring Mechanism
+-:Efficient Training & Inference

+## Evaluation Metrics
+We evaluate TransEE using the following standard KGE metrics:
+-Mean Rank (MR): Measures the average rank of correct entities -Hits@10 (Filtered): Percentage of test triples where the correct entity is ranked in the top 10 after filtering out corrupted triples

+## Loss Function:
+-Uniform Negative Sampling
+-Self-Adversarial Negative Sampling

+## Supported Datasets

+add table with datasets - entities, relations...

+## Usage

+Knowledge Graph Data Format:

+The dataset consists of the following files:

+entities.dict – A dictionary mapping entities to unique IDs relations.dict – A dictionary mapping relations to unique IDs train.txt – The dataset used to train the KGE model valid.txt – The validation dataset test.txt – The dataset used to evaluate the KGE model

 # Testing
 python run.py --do_test --data_path ./data/FB15K --init_checkpoint ./output/TransEEnhanced_FB15K --test_batch_size 16 --cuda

+## Results of TransEE model
+add results with all datasets

 # Knowledge Graph Embedding Repository Structure